Podiatrist near Carlingford

 Your feet support you in many ways!
 Even though healthy feet are usually capable of withstanding the demands we impose on them, be it in sports or everyday movement, there are times when challenges can occur.

-Foot pain involves more than sports injuries and postural challenges.
-Your toenails and foot skin are vital to your foot health and overall health, making their care important.
+Foot pain encompasses more than just sports injuries and postural issues.
+The toenails and skin on your feet are equally important for foot health and overall well-being, so they require attention.

 Abnormalities in the structure and biomechanics of the feet or lower legs might lead your body to unconsciously compensate for pain and discomfort.
 Over time, this can cause pain and discomfort in other parts of the body, such as the hips or lower back.

-Individuals with diabetes and specific other medical conditions may have a higher risk of encountering foot problems compared to others.
+People with diabetes and particular other medical conditions are often at greater risk of experiencing foot problems than others.

 1. Assessment